-Learning his craft in Japan Linares fought from Super Bantamweight to Featherweight where he progressed his career before getting his first title world title in 2007, before in 2009 winning his 2 weight division world title at Super featherweight.
-That same year Linares would go onto suffer his first defeat of his career with a
+Learning his craft in Japan, Linares fought from Super Bantamweight to Featherweight where he progressed his career before getting his first title in world title in 2007 before in 2009 winning his 2 weight division world title at Super featherweight.
+That same year Linares would go on to suffer the first defeat of his career.

-Linares was always a huge size for featherweight and he made the smart move up to lightweight where he looked to rebuild his career a win another world title.
+Linares was always a huge size for featherweight and he made the smart move up to lightweight where he looked to rebuild his career with a world title in the new weight division.
 After a few defeats more defeats Linares built up further experience before finally winning his first lightweight world title over Javier Prieto in 2014.

-Linares has since gone onto defeat many great world level fighters which has helped cement his legacy, however lost his titles to Lomachenko in 2018.
+Linares has since gone on to defeat many great world-level fighters which have helped cement his legacy, however lost his titles to Lomachenko in 2018.